FabioKoshy/EventCounter-App/README.md

 ### **Try It Online!** 🚀
 No need to install anything!
 You can test the app directly in your browser:
-👉 **[Click here to run the app](https://appetize.io/app/b_z5aimjfz2ijemdgncsrwe2pwvm)**
+👉 **[Click here to run the app](https://appetize.io/app/b_z5aimjfz2ijemdgncsrwe2pwvm)** The app will take to my setting page where you will need to name your event/counter/task first by selecting the menu bar and then get started!

 ### **Install on Your Device (APK Download)**
 1. **Download the APK** from the latest [GitHub Releases](https://github.com/FabioKoshy/EventCounter-App/releases).